-Concepts and prototypes : MG E-Motion
+Concepts and prototypes : MG E-motion

 SAIC Motor has unveiled its MG electric supercar concept at this week’s Auto Shanghai.
-Styled in the UK at the SMTC Design Centre in Longbridge, it’s a fine-looking, albeit generic coupe, with echoes of the recently-launched MG ZS.
+Styled in the UK at the SMTC Design Centre in Longbridge, it’s a fine-looking, albeit generic coupe, with echoes of the recently-launched MG XS.
 It sports a controversial round version of the MG octagon, which initially had marque enthusiasts up in arms.

-The E-Motion features a slender a ‘Starlight Matrix’ front grille design, with headlights featuring the same LED detailing seen in the new mid-sized SUV.
+The E-motion features a slender a ‘Starlight Matrix’ front grille design, with headlights featuring the same LED detailing seen in the new mid-sized SUV.
 It’s what’s under the skin that offers up some interest – it’s a plug-in EV, and is underpinned by SAIC’s latest pure-electric modular architecture platform.